akka/akka/docs/src/main/paradox/scala/http/migration-guide/migration-from-spray.md

 }
 ```

-## Changes in Headers

-All HTTP headers have been moved to the `akka.http.scaladsl.model.headers._` package.

-## Changes in form fields and file upload directives
+### Changes in form fields and file upload directives

 With the streaming nature of http entity, it’s important to have a strict http entity before accessing
 multiple form fields or use file upload directives.